 Where am I?

-Enrich the well being of individuals, families and communities with the knowledge gained from Fontbonne’s Master of Arts in Family and Consumer Sciences (formerly Human Environmental Sciences).
+Enrich the well being of individuals, families and communities with the knowledge gained from Fontbonne’s Master of Arts in Family & Consumer Sciences.
 Our program provides a strong professional knowledge base that enhances skills in advocacy and leadership and allows you to effectively meet the needs of individuals, families and communities in local and global environments.

 Multidisciplinary Health Communication Studies: Develop communications that help people make beneficial, healthy lifestyle changes.
 Professionals in this area are needed in a variety of nonprofit and for-profit settings in fields such as public relations, technical writing and editing, community health education and health promotion.